-The next steps should outline for you clearly, what's the next step for you to take towards getting your child safe.
+The next steps should outline for you clearly, what you need to do to keep your child safe.
 Some of the next steps will be things that you will do; some of them will be things that the Department and others will do.
 It's important that the next steps include your ideas, so it is great if you have done some thinking about this before the meeting.